2 Reasons Why Some Christian Parenting Books Might Not Look Like They Used To

 • Are we losing the next generation of followers by raising kids who feel “Christian parenting” is emotionally unsafe, or will parents pass along the comfort and grace that Christ does?

 Other parents are watching.
-If we're parenting our children with love--if we're leading with grace--if we're living as a lifegiving parent who displaces fear with connection that makes children run to us rather than away from us when they're struggling, people are going to notice.
+If we’re parenting our children with love–if we’re leading with grace–if we’re living as a lifegiving parent who displaces fear with connection that makes children run to us rather than away from us when they’re struggling, people are going to notice.

 So, when non-believing parents ask us if we have any parenting books to recommend, yes, sure, we can mention some that are overtly Christian, full of Biblical references and so forth.